patrickfox/a11ykit/README.md

-# A11y Kit
+# A11yKit
 ### Essential JS tools that empower modern accessibility
-This library provides common jQuery methods that are useful in managing user focus, speaking content and selecting interactive elements.
+This library provides JavaScript methods that are useful in managing user focus, announcing content and selecting interactive elements.

+A11yKit features:
+- [`access()`](#access) - focus on anything in the DOM without using `tabindex`

 ## Installation